-The Chaotic domain is therefore not the place we want to stay in for a long time, since the whole organisation is strongly negatively effected.
+The Chaotic domain is therefore not the place we want to stay in for a long time, since the whole organisation is strongly negatively affected.
 No, we need to take full control again, in order to as fast as possible reach the ordered domains again, where we have full control, and an efficient, effective and healthy organisation.

-Analysing our system, our organisation’s way of working, as well when we find product or service problems, is extremely important, so that we can be sure that our processes are the proper ones and be sure that we are not violating our human capabilities, see this blog post series about problem-solving, this blog post series about human science and this blog post series about commone sense.
+Analysing our system, our organisation’s way of working, as well when we find product or service problems, is extremely important, so that we can be sure that our processes are the proper ones and be sure that we are not violating our human capabilities, see this blog post series about problem-solving, this blog post series about human science and this blog post series about common sense.
 Human science gave us the final bits of information to our set of principles that our organisation’s need to follow to meet the market of today.
-If we are not following our set of principles, we need to fix that in order to make the systemic solution, where our Prefilled Root Cause Analysis Map is of great help.
-A situational mapping will not help us far, since it is trial-and-error since symptoms can never be solved in order to make the system work, and therefore only an antisystemical (suboptimising) solution in our complex system that our organisation truly is.
+If we are not following our set of principles, we need to fix that first of all in order to make the systemic solution, where our Prefilled Root Cause Analysis Map is of great help.
+A situational mapping will not help us far, since it is trial-and-error since symptoms can never be solved in order to make the system work, and therefore only an anti-systemical (sub-optimising) solution.

 As many of you already know, unknown unknowns is mostly labelling the Complex domain, but as you understand from the reasoning above, it is not logical.
 This is further elaborated with the following reasoning: